Volleyball at the 2024 Summer Olympics: Qualification summary

+Summary table

 Indoor volleyball

 On 6 April 2022, Fédération Internationale de Volleyball welcomed the International Olympic Committee's decision to approve several changes to the Olympic volleyball program and its qualification system, particularly on the rules of the allocation of the quota places for Paris 2024.
 Twelve teams per gender will participate in the indoor volleyball tournament.
 As the host nation, France, the reigning men's champions, reserves a direct spot each for both the men's and women's teams.

 The remainder of the twelve-team field per gender must endure a dual qualification pathway to secure the quota places for Paris 2024.
 First, the winners and runners-up from each of the three Olympic qualification tournaments will qualify directly for the Games.
 Second, the last five berths will be attributed to the eligible NOCs based on the FIVB world rankings by June 2024 while observing the universality principle, that is, prioritizing those from the continents without a qualified team yet in the Paris 2024 tournament.